-Nangula is the Country Senior Partner of PwC Namibia, has over 18 years’ experience in auditing and has served as partner on audits of various financial services institutions, state owned enterprises, energy and utilities as well donor-funded organisations.
+Nangula has over 23 years’ experience in auditing and has served as partner on audits of various financial services institutions, state owned enterprises, energy and utilities as well donor-funded organisations.
 She has also been involved in non-audit work such as fraud investigation, assisting clients with budgetary processes, the analysis and interpretation of financial statements, presentations on the roles and responsibilities of directors and a host of other relevant topics.
 In May 2015, Nangula was honoured to lead the team that prepared the voluntary asset disclosures of the President of Namibia, His Excellency, Dr. Hage Geingob and First Lady, Ms. Monica Geingos.

 In addition to her primary responsibility of managing day to day activity of the firm, she is an Assurance Partner in charge of our Public Sectors and also assumes responsibilities for the firm’s Human Capital department.
 To this end, she is responsible for identifying potential students, especially from previously disadvantaged groups for bursary allocation and frequently conducts personal interviews with candidates to offer them employment.